pycage/shellfish/doc/tutorial/layout-position.md

 ### Free Positioning

-If the `position` property has the value `free`, the element is positioned inside its parent element with absolute coordinates specified by the `x` and `y` properties.
+If the `position` property has the value `free`, the element is freely positioned inside its parent element with absolute coordinates specified by the `x` and `y` properties.